 Most unfinished basements have a concrete floor/subfloor that is the upper surface of the foundation block that the building rests on.
 In its raw state, this material can be rough, coarse, and unsightly.
 The simple application of a coat of paint can be a quick, easy, and cost-effective way to elevate this subterranean element and through it the surrounding environment.

-- Flooding: You need to take all of the standard steps required to prevent flooding in the basement, as standing water can ruin a paint job.
-This includes sloping the ground soil away from the structure of the building, ensuring that the gutters are clear and pointed away from the walls and if a sub pump is available, making sure that it is in good working order.
+- Flooding: You need to take all of the standard steps required to prevent flooding in the basement as standing water can ruin a paint job.
+This includes sloping the ground soil away from the structure of the building, ensuring that the gutters are clear and pointed away from the walls, and making sure that it is in good working order if a sub pump is available.

 - Humidity: Since they are situated below ground level, basements often have high levels of humidity.
 If there is too much moisture in the air, it can slow the rate at which the paint dries, or cause it to set incorrectly.
 In those situations, a dehumidifier can do a lot to help the problem.